Empirical bias-reducing adjustments to estimating functions

 Reduction of estimation bias in statistical modelling is a task that has attracted immense research activity since the early days of the statistical literature.
-This ongoing activity resulted in an abundance of general bias-reduction methods of wide applicability.
-As is noted in \citet{kosmidis:2014}, the majority of those methods start from an estimator $\hat{\bb \theta}$ and, directly or indirectly, attempt to produce an estimator $\tilde{\bb \theta}$ of an unknown parameter ${\bb \theta}$, which approximates the solution of the equation
+This ongoing activity resulted in an abundance of general bias-reduction methods with varying levels of applicability.
+As is noted in \citet{kosmidis:2014}, the majority of methods start from an estimator $\hat{\bb \theta}$ of an unknown parameter ${\bb \theta}$, and attempt to produce an estimator $\tilde{\bb \theta}$, which approximates the solution of the equation